ahngoo8Gongi/paranoia/README.md

 # paranoia

-## License
+## Licenses
-File sha256.js is distributed under the Webtoolkit license All other files are distributed under the MPL-2.0 License
+File sha256.js is distributed under the Webtoolkit license.

+All other files are distributed under the MPL-2.0 License

+## Licenses
+Demonstrate the capabilities of add-ons and JavaScript.